weblate/qTox_enhanced-1/doc/user_manual_en.md

 If you set up everything correctly, you should see the preview of your video device in the box below.

-- **Rescan devices:** Use this button to search for newly attached devices, e.g. you plugged in a webcam.
+- **Re-scan devices:** Use this button to search for newly attached devices, e.g. you plugged in a webcam.

 ### Advanced